 Legacy mode is for customers having custom interfaces based on legacy or deprecated code from AEM that has been moved out in the compatibility package.

-The AEM 6.3 Compatibility Package will be installable as a package using the Package Manager.
+The AEM 6.3 Compatibility Package can be installed as a package using the Package Manager.
 You can download the AEM 6.3 Compatibility Package from the Software Distribution site.

 Once the Compatibility Package is installed, the routing can be enabled or disabled using a switch in the OSGI configuration as shown below: